Blacksmoke16/crylog/docs/readme.md

 STDOUT # => [2019-05-19T01:59:02.841349000Z] main.INFO: With processor {"some_key":"Hello world!"}
 ```

-The main benefit of a processor, is adding information that would apply to _EVERY_ logged message, as opposed to `context` which is just applied for messaged logged via that specific method.
+The main benefit of a processor, is adding information that would apply to _EVERY_ logged message, as opposed to `context` which is just applied for messages logged via that specific method.
 A common example of this could be the currently logged in user/customer ids.

 ### Custom Processors